 9. Photos and names of family members

 Before you start writing you need to decide how open and honest you want to be and how much privacy you want to keep.
 This changes from person to person and blog to blog but it should be consistent once you have made a decision.
 Some bloggers will change the names of their children or give them nick names and some will make sure they never photograph their faces, where as others will use their real names and share photos, there is no right and wrong way to do this as long as you know what you are happy with and your readers know what to expect.
+This is also a good time to mention trying out different photography equipment to see what you like and what you don’t.
+Some people use real cameras others prefer their phone and then of course there are green screens, hands free dives and back lights to consider.

 10. Keep writing